-The biodegradation kinetic parameters for temperature studies for 30 mg/L of NP were modeled by the Haldane model and the biodegradation kinetic parameters were determined.
+The biodegradation kinetic parameters for temperature studies for 30 mg/L of NP were also modeled by

+Table 3 Regression statistics and parameter estimates for various inhibition models the Haldane model and the biodegradation kinetic parameters were determined.
 These values are presented in Table 4.